 - You can take thousands of photos in your quest for perfection

 What you may lack in expertise you can certainly make up for in stamina and patience.
-Without some practice, I assure you there’ll be a winning shot among your efforts.
+With some practice, I assure you there'll be a winning shot among your efforts.

-Squinching is New York-based photographer Peter Hurley’s top tip to looking photogenic in your Linkedin photo.
+Squinching is New York-based photographer Peter Hurley's top tip for looking photogenic in your Linkedin photo.